schell/renderling.xyz/content/articles/live/light_tiling.md

 ```

 Well, I've made a note of it.
 I'm not going to pursue that yet.
 For now I'm just switching the read.

+## Back to tiling - Sun 13 July 2025

+Yesterday I found out that I was confused about where the light transforms would live.
+This is one problem with having many different slabs with similar data, it's hard to see which slab
+a value belongs to.

+Because of this I think that the API for creating an analytical light must change.
+Specifically I think
+it should **not** take a `NestedTransform` - because those are allocated on the geometry slab.

+I don't think it's reasonable to expect the library user to remember which slab to create a value on.
+It should be handled internally, or with types.

+For this reason I'll make it so `AnalyticalLightBundle` creates its own `NestedTransform` on the light
+slab which can be updated after creation.